-In Medieval society, childhood did not exist.
-Around 7 years of age, they took the child as a little adult in the community with a similar expectation for a job, marriage, and legal consequences.
-We can give the crown for originating ideas of development to Charles Darwin, in recognition of his work on the origins of ethology (the scientific study of the evolutionary basis of behavior) and “A biographical sketch of an infant.”
+In medieval society, childhood did not exist.
+Around seven years of age, they took the child as a little adult in the community with a similar expectation for a job, marriage, and legal consequences.
+We can give the crown for originating ideas of development to Charles Darwin, in recognition of his work on the origins of ethology (the scientific study of the evolutionary basis of behavior) and "A biographical sketch of an infant."

-It wasn’t until the 20 century that developmental theories came forth.
+It wasn't until the 20 century that developmental theories came forth.
 When conceptualizing cognitive development, we cannot ignore the work of Jean Piaget.
 Piaget suggested that when young infants experience an event, they process new information by balancing between assimilation and accommodation.
 Assimilation is taking in new information and fitting into previously understood mental schemas while accommodation is adapting and revising the previously planned mental schema according to the novel information.
 Piaget divided child development into four stages.
 The first stage, Sensorimotor (ages 0 to 2 years of age), is the time when children master two phenomena: causality and object permanence.
-Infants use their senses and motor abilities to manipulate the surroundings and learn about the environment.
+Infants use their senses and motor abilities to manipulate their surroundings and learn about the environment.
 They understand a cause-and-effect relationship like shaking a rattle may produce sound and may repeat it or how crying can make the parent(s) rush to give them attention.
 Soon with frontal lobe maturation and memory development, infants can make mental schemas and can imagine what may happen without physically causing an effect and thus plan out actions better (emergence of thought).
-Object permanence emerges around 6 months of age.
+Object permanence emerges around six months of age.
 It is the concept that objects continue to exist even when they are not presently visible.
 Then comes the "pre-operational" stage (2 to 7 years), when a child can use mental representations, symbolic thought, and language.
-The infant learns to imitate and pretend play.
-He is egocentric; i.e., unable to perceive that people can think differently than him and everything (good or bad) somehow links to him.
-This stage is followed by the "Concrete operational stage" (7 to 11 years) when the child uses logical operations when solving problems including mastery of conservation and inductive reasoning.
+The infant learns to imitate and pretend to play.
+He is egocentric, i.e., unable to perceive that people can think differently than him, and everything (good or bad) somehow links to him.
+This stage is followed by the "concrete operational stage" (7 to 11 years) when the child uses logical operations when solving problems, including mastery of conservation and inductive reasoning.
 Formal operational stage (12 years and up), suggests an adolescent can use logical operations with the ability to use abstractions.
 He can understand theories and hypothesize and comprehend abstract ideas like love and justice.

 Some concerns to keep in mind when understanding child cognitive development and Piaget's stages, is poor generalizability of stages.
 For example, conservation may overlap between pre-operational and concrete operational stage as the child masters it in one task and not in another.
 Similarly, our understanding now is that a child masters the "Theory of Mind" by 4 to 5 years of age, much earlier than when Piaget suggested that egocentrism resolves.

 2 to 6 months: Infants engage in a purposeful sensory exploration of his body, staring at his hands and reaching and touching his body parts.
 Thus, building on to the concept of cause and effect and self-understanding.
 He appreciates sensation and changes outside of himself with less regularity.
-As he masters his motor abilities, something happens by chance and then he repeats it.
-For example, touching a button may light up the toy or crying can cause the appearance of the caregiver.
+As he masters his motor abilities, something happens by chance, and then he repeats it.
+For example, touching a button may light up the toy, or crying can cause the appearance of the caregiver.
 He will anticipate routines at this age.

 6 to 12 months: Object permanence emerges as the infant looks for objects.
-He will look for partially hidden objects first (6 months) and then completely hidden for example will uncover toys and engage in peek-a-boo (9 months).
+He will look for partially hidden objects first (6 months) and then completely hidden, for example, will uncover toys and engage in peek-a-boo (9 months).
 Separation anxiety and stranger anxiety emerge as he understands out of sight is not out of mind.
-As his motor abilities advance he further explores using his senses by reaching, inspecting, holding, mouthing and dropping objects.
+As his motor abilities advance, he further explores using his senses by reaching, inspecting, holding, mouthing, and dropping objects.
 He can manipulate his environment, learning cause and effect by trial and error, like banging two blocks can produce a sound.
 Eventually, he builds a mental schema (as Piaget suggested) and learns to use objects functionally, for example, presses a button intentionally to open and reach inside a toy box.

-12 to 18 months: Around this time motor abilities make it easier for the child to walk and reach, grasp and release.
+12 to 18 months: Around this time, motor abilities make it easier for the child to walk and reach, grasp, and release.
 He can explore toys to make them work.
 Novel play skills emerge.
-He imitates gestures and sounds and egocentric pretend play emerges.
+He imitates gestures and sounds, and egocentric pretend play emerges.
 As object permanence and memory advance, he can find a toy after witnessing a series of displacements and tracks moving objects.

 The standardized test for adaptive functioning include:

-Thus, medical homes should establish a partnership with social workers and psychologists/psychiatrist for thorough evaluations, lawyers to explore legal support and advocacy for services, therapists, early intervention providers, and schools to plan individualized goals and monitor progress.
+Thus, medical homes should establish a partnership with social workers and psychologists/psychiatrists for thorough evaluations, lawyers to explore legal support and advocacy for services, therapists, early intervention providers, and schools to plan individualized goals and monitor progress.

 |||Newcombe NS, Cognitive development: changing views of cognitive change.
 Wiley interdisciplinary reviews.
 Cognitive science.
 2013 Sep [PubMed PMID: 26304241]|